shreeragula/Procurement-Sales-Management-System/README.md

-# Procurement & Sales Management System (ERP Tool) + Sample E-Commerce Website
+# Procurement & Sales Management System (ERP Tool)

 Welcome to the official repository for our internship project **Procurement & Sales Management System**, developed using **Infor ERP LN**.
 This project also includes a visually engaging sample frontend website created purely for UI demonstration.